aoloe/php-senape/README.md

   - [ ] allow moderation of comments by site and page
   - [ ] add an allowed site (with aliases) / an allowed base path
   - [ ] moderation through email
+    - needs the message hash and an hash specific to the moderator (or we create two hashes, one for edit and one for moderation)
 - [ ] add an installer
   - [ ] make sure that `data/` exists and is writable (if there is content it should also be writable)
   - [ ] create the mysql structure